SvenWerlen/fvtt-moulinette/README.md

 * [Moulinette Forge - Image search](#forge-search): search images and generate articles.
 * [Moulinette Forge - Tiles](#forge-tiles): search tiles and drop them on your maps.
 Bring your own images and let Moulinette manage them for you.
 * [Moulinette Forge - Audio](#forge-audio): Bring your own sounds and let Moulinette manage them for you.
 Search and play a sound on-the-fly or create a playlist.
+* [Moulinette Forge - Soundboard](#forge-soundboard): Create your own soundboard.
+Prepare sounds for your games and play them very quickly and easily.
 * [Moulinette Scribe](#scribe): install and apply translations.
 * [Install the module](#install): install the module on your Foundry VTT server.
 * [Support me on Patreon](#support)